awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **[`ExtendedKeyUsages`](#asff-resourcedetails-awscertificatemanagercertificate-extendedkeyusages)**
 Optional
-Contains a list of Extended Key Usage X\.509 v3 extension objects\.
+Contains a list of extended key usage X\.509 v3 extension objects\.
 Each object specifies a purpose for which the certificate public key can be used and consists of a name and an object identifier \(OID\)\.
 **Type:** Array of objects

 **`FailureReason`**